-I care most about narrative photography: the more ambiguous, banal and psychological the better.
+I am an art therapist on Bowen Island, BC.
+I care deeply about narrative photography: the more ambiguous, banal and psychological the better.

-My studies included photography and ceramics at Franconia College, N.H., printmaking at the Emily Carr University of Art and Design, Vancouver, B.C., and art therapy at the Vancouver Art Therapy Institute.
-I pursued a career creating and showing monoprints internationally through the 1980’s and 1990’s.
-In the mid 1990’s my passions for depth psychology and art blended into a new profession as an art therapist in Vancouver.
+In the 1970’s I studied ceramics and photography at Franconia College, NH, with Eileen Cowan, Robert Fichter and Emmet Gowin.
+I studied printmaking at Emily Carr University of Art and Design, Vancouver, BC in the 1980’s, and pursued a career showing monoprints internationally through the 1980’s and 1990’s.
+In the mid 1990’s my passions for depth psychology and art blended into a new profession as a registered art therapist.

 Some of my influences are abstract painters (Robert Motherwell and Cy Twombly), psychologists and theorists (Carl Jung, D.W.
 Winnecott, Jean Randolph), and photographers (Brassaï, André Kertész, Alec Soth and William Eggleston).